-4.1 The Church is generally in a good state of repair; although it has obviously suffered from amounts of water ingress which would appear largely to have been reduced by earlier repair works to roofs and gutters.
+4.1 The Church is generally in a good state of repair; although historically it has obviously suffered from amounts of water ingress which hopefully have been reduced by earlier repair works to roofs and gutters; along with the re-roofing of the north side Aisle in 2021.
 This should be monitored closely to ensure that the drying out continues and once drying out has completed repair/re-decoration should be considered.